jwindle/jwindle.github.io/about.markdown

     and communicating the subsequent results.
-For both internal and external projects, this involved establishing the scientific questions of interest, data exploration and analysis, and then communicating results, usually in the form of a presentation or report.
+For both internal and external projects, this involved establishing the scientific questions of interest, data exploration and analysis, and then communicating results as a presentation or report.
+In one of our most exciting studies, I was able to show that the amount of roots present in the root crown was inversely related to nitrous oxide emissions, a major greenhouse gas emitted by row crop agriculture.

 - **Built out the team and company**